GabeScott/standard-works-vault/General Conference/1979 October - “We Will Go with Our Young and with Our Old”.md

 Fourth, there is so much for you to do in the mission field, either as a couple or, if you do not have a mate, as an elder or sister missionary.
 It is true, you will not be tracting quite like the younger missionaries, or at least not as long, but you will be influencing the inactive, providing welfare service instruction, serving in our visitors’ centers, meeting the town fathers, and helping those that need your leadership example, your judgment, and your ability to teach.
 Investigators in Stuttgart, West Germany; Hermosillo, Mexico; Williamsport, Pennsylvania; and Rocky Ford, Colorado, will listen and, yes, be baptized because of you.

-Fifth, realize that you are needed and loved and that you can be useful to many in so many positive ways.
+Fifth, realize that you *are* needed and loved and that you *can* be useful to many in so many positive ways.
 Only too often an elderly person will retreat into a state of feeling unneeded, left out, or even passed by or rejected.
 Usually nothing could be further from the truth.
 Please communicate openly so we will know of your feelings.

 Sixth, hold family home evening.
 If you are now alone, invite friends to stop by each Monday night.
 If you feel lonely, others probably do, too.
 Loneliness can only be dispelled by helping others feel less lonely.
 Family home evening is an ideal opportunity to share, to worship, and to heal.

 Seventh, whenever possible, walk each day.
 Enjoy this lovely world that the Savior has provided, and invite others to walk with you, sharing the beauties and miracles of nature together.
-“Add life to your years, not just years to life” (“The Problem of Old Age,” Time, 23 July 1966).
+“Add life to your years, not just years to life” (“The Problem of Old Age,” *Time,* 23 July 1966).

 Eighth, for heaven’s sake, forget your regrets.
 The many years you have lived have been filled both with success and with experiences you might change if you could.
 But you can’t, so stop any self-inflicted sadness or despair.
-When the Savior said, “Judge not,” he was speaking, in part, about your relationship with yourself (see Matt.
-7:1).
+When the Savior said, “Judge not,” he was speaking, in part, about your relationship with yourself (see [[Matthew 7.1|Matt.
+7:1]]).
 Live the repentant life happily.
-The scripture “Men are, that they might have joy” (2 Ne.
-2:25) applies to you right now.
+The scripture “Men are, that they might have joy” ([[2 Nephi 2.25|2 Ne.
+2:25]]) applies to you right now.

 Bernard Baruch, on his eighty-fifth birthday, said (in a news report dated 20 August 1955), “To me, old age is always fifteen years older than I am.”
 Yes, there is much for you to do.